JanWilczek/wolf-sound-blog/_posts/2021-05-07-circular-vs-linear-convolution.md

 ## Sampling of the Fourier transform

-All of the above observations are confirmed when one treats DFT as sampled version of the band-limited discrete-time Fourier transform.
+All of the above observations are confirmed when one treats the DFT as a sampled version of the band-limited discrete-time Fourier transform (DTFT).
 Discrete-time Fourier transform is the z-transform evaluated on the unit circle [2].
-The DFT samples the DTFT at the points fixed by the sampling rate.
+The DFT samples the DTFT at points fixed by the sampling rate.
 Since we sample around a circle, after $N$ samples we wrap around and start sampling the same points again.
 Refer to [1] for a more detailed explanation of this approach to DFT's periodicity.

 ## Aliasing in the Time Domain